cathy-h-04/CelebritiesAndPersonalities/README.md

 # Todos BEFORE Running Cap App

 In order to run CAP app, ensure that you have the newest Python version, Flask, and Flask-Session installed.
+You should run this program on VSCode.

 # How to Run Cap App